fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

 Transitivity: if r(a, b) and r(b, c) then r(a, c)
 Trichotomy: only one of the following holds, r(a, b), r(b, a) or a = b

-It's easy to prove that the transitivity axiom holds so I will skip it; but, what about trichotomy?
+It's easy to prove that the transitivity axiom holds, let's leave it as an exercise for the reader.
+What about trichotomy?
 Let’s prove it with an example.
 Given our previous defined employees:

 {% highlight cpp %}
 employee e1 { 1, "John", 5000.0f };